MichiganDataScienceTeam/MDST-Onboarding/README.md

 We have also created a [forum](https://edstem.org/us/join/jxVrDG) where you can ask questions.

-Join the mailing list and monitor the join [page](https://www.mdst.club/join) for updates.

 ## Submission

 The tutorial submission form will be released soon.